Netherlands

 Hospitality in the Netherlands

 Unlock your potential with a working holiday program in the Netherlands, a European hub celebrated for its innovative hospitality industry, rich cultural heritage, and picturesque landscapes.
-We offer Canadian students and recent graduates customized placements in the dynamic Dutch hospitality and gastronomy sectors.
+We offer motivated Canadian youth customized placements in the dynamic Dutch hospitality and gastronomy sectors.
 Our program is designed for a seamless journey, combining valuable professional work experience with deep cultural immersion, complete with included accommodation and dedicated local support.
 Let us connect you to your ideal European work and travel experience.

 You will receive a step-by-step personal guidance through the visa application process by our travel advisors.

-We secure you a placement that aligns with your profile.
-Program fee includes accommodation, and host companies offer a monthly stipend/financial compensation.
+We aim to secure a placement that aligns with your profile.
+Program fee includes employer matching, and companies typically offer a fixed monthly stipend as financial compensation.

 You can gain international professional work experience which will greatly enhance your resume for your career.